 *** In this post, I describe how we have established, and continue to develop, a digital identity for CityLIS, the collective tag for activities within the Department of Library & Information Science at City, University of London.

 These are questions that doubtless will have different answers for different people.
 I think online profiles and digital identities can be regarded as essentially the same concept.
 For expediency, I suggest they are a confluence of how we describe and represent ourselves, and how we engage with others.
 Our identity should be authentic; indeed, the definition of digital identity is increasingly used to refer to a mechanism of authentication for financial and other transactions.
 I also support the idea that it is more holistic if our online personas do not stray too far from our offline counterparts, and that planned development is important for both individual identities, and the collective identities which represent groups of people, such departments, projects, organisations and institutions.
 This is not a novel concept, and often enacted within a ‘social media strategy’.
 Our social media profiles are not, however, the only mechanisms via which our digital identities are formed.
-It is important to consider that all of our online engagement contributes our reputation, and should not be separated from our real world existence.
+It is important to consider that all of our online engagement contributes our reputation, and that the latter should not be considered as divorced from our real world existence.

 Within the context of our work at CityLIS, we encourage all our members to establish an individual digital presence.
 We encourage engagement and activity that is consistently professional, relevant and/or interesting to colleagues and/or friends.
 This does, and should, allow for warmth, personality and the occasional surprise, but the fine line between the personal and the professional is hard to tread for some.
-Whilst I understand this, the need for everyone in the modern library & information services profession to embrace digital communication is critical, and there is really no excuse at all for students and academics not to have a research blog.
+Whilst I understand this, the need for everyone in the modern library & information services profession to embrace digital communication is critical, and there is really no excuse at all for students and academics not to have a learning and/or research blog.
 In some cases, the personal and professional cannot be reconciled, and multiple electronic profiles may be the only solution for those with greater personality spectrums than others.

-In addition to our longstanding, institutional, electronic communication systems, (email and VLE forums), CityLIS has had an active online presence since 2009, when a couple of individual staff members took faltering steps into the, as then, unexplored realms of Tweeting and blogging.
+In addition to a profile on our longstanding, institutional, electronic communication systems, (email and VLE forums), CityLIS has had an active online presence since 2009, when a couple of individual staff members took faltering steps into the, as then, unexplored realms of Tweeting and blogging.
 Initially the collective digital persona of CityLIS was enacted through posts on our individual blogs, and via Twitter updates tagged with #CityLIS.
 The twitter tag allowed others to contribute to the CityLIS collective persona, as searching for the tag returned a feed composed of posts from multiple authors.

 Eight years later, we have established a standalone digital identity for CityLIS, via our account @CityLIS on Twitter and our CityLIS News blog.
 Both accounts take input from our members, and so portray a collective, online profile.